How we collect personal data

 We will use your personal information including your bank account details to process expense claims.
 Our legal basis for using your information for this is for the performance of a contract.

-We have a Facebook page, WhatsApp groups and Viber groups.
+We have a Facebook page, WhatsApp groups as well as an Instagram page.
 If you join one of the social media platforms, please note that provider of the social media platforms have their own privacy policies and we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data on social media pages

 Collection and use of technical information